klei22/vim-zk/README.md

    - Press `<leader>zp` → type “MyAwesomeProject.”
    - A new folder `~/.zd/projects/MyAwesomeProject/` is made, along with `main_project.md` from a template.
    - A link `[MyAwesomeProject](MyAwesomeProject/main_project.md)` is added to `projects.md`.
+4. **Transcribe a Voice Note**:
+   - Record an audio snippet, then press `<leader>zv` and enter the file path.
+   - The transcript opens in a new buffer once `whisper` finishes.

 ---